Rashandd/Rashandd/README.md

 ---

-> **Personal Note:** 📅 Member since 2021.
+> **Personal Note:** Member since 2021.
 I love diving into forked repositories to understand how the best tools are built under the hood.

 ---
-*“In code we trust, but for trading, we backtest.”*